ice-lenor/ExampleUnitTests/README.md

 ## What to do with this
 1. Open the tutorial.
 1. Open `GeometryHelpers.java`.
-1. Open `GeometryHelpersTest2.java`
+1. Open `GeometryHelpersTest1.java`.
+Review the test structure.
+Run the test.
-1. Run the tests.
+1. Open `GeometryHelpersTest2.java`.
 1. Compare the first test in `GeometryHelpersTest1.java` with the first test in `GeometryHelpersTest2.java`.
 See how even the smallest pieces of domain area knowledge are important?
 1. Think about what else you could test.
 I'm sure there is something I missed!
 1. Apply the best practices in your own project.